wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/configure-manage-microsoft-teams-devices/includes/08-manage-microsoft-teams-device-tags.md

 Device tags in Microsoft Teams enable organizations to group, organize, and more easily manage the devices they've deployed.
 Administrators can use the Microsoft Teams admin center to:

-- add one or more tags to devices.
+- Add one or more tags to devices.
-- use filters to view devices that match the tag you specify.
+- Use filters to view devices that match the tag you specify.
-- complete actions on the devices that have that tag.
+- Complete actions on the devices that have that tag.

 Using the device tag management panel, you can: